 In working with a nutritionist you will hear the word “functional” quite a bit.
 What we are referring to is that not all problems show up in your blood work, and there may be a more subtle change in your system that is not bad enough to raise the red flags for your medical doctor.
 Correcting Chronic Fatigue with nutrition is a perfect example:

 There are many sources of challenges to the body that can manifest as a chronic fatigue syndrome.
-Unresolved viruses, un-diagnosed lymes disease, toxic metal syndrome, underlying fungal infections, depression, mood related disorders, food sensitivities, hormone imbalances, combined chemical allergies, functional thyroid problems, seasonal allergies and chronic stress levels are just a few of the potential causes that can combine and contribute to a debilitating fatigue.
+Unresolved viruses, un-diagnosed lymes disease, exposure to molds, toxic metal syndrome, underlying fungal infections, depression, mood related disorders, food sensitivities, hormone imbalances, combined chemical allergies, functional thyroid problems, seasonal allergies and chronic stress levels are just a few of the potential causes that can combine and contribute to a debilitating fatigue.
 In Pittsburgh, it is amazing how many challenges there are in our immediate environment that can be corrected by working with an experienced nutritionist.

 It is important to note that when your medical history and health related goals are explored, that consultation is held directly with Dr. Shaw, not an untrained individual, a questionnaire or a computer program.